pingcap/docs-cn/ticdc-deployment-topology.md

 This document describes the deployment topology of [TiCDC](/ticdc/ticdc-overview.md) based on the minimal cluster topology.

 TiCDC is a tool for replicating the incremental data of TiDB, introduced in TiDB 4.0.
-It supports multiple downstream platforms, such as TiDB, MySQL, and MQ.
+It supports multiple downstream platforms, such as TiDB, MySQL, Kafka, MQ, and storage services.
 Compared with TiDB Binlog, TiCDC has lower latency and native high availability.

 ## Topology information